Shenduo/Bin3C_SLM_fork/README.md

 ## Original Features, Installation and Requirements

-For detailed information on the core functionalities of the Bin3C_SLM tool, please refer to the [original repository](https://github.com/changlabtw/Bin3C_SLM).
-The installation process and system requirements are consistent with the original Bin3C_SLM tool.
+For detailed information on the core functionalities of Bin3C_SLM, please refer to the [original repository](https://github.com/changlabtw/Bin3C_SLM).
+The installation process and system requirements are consistent with the original Bin3C_SLM.
 Note any additional usage details for the new features in this branch here.

 ## Usage